syl20bnr/spacemacs-elpa-mirror/stable-melpa/unkillable-scratch-readme.txt

 Only one bufer is in `unkillable-buffers' by default: the *scratch* buffer.

-The *scratch* buffer is considered specially; in the event of a call to `kill-buffer' it will be regenerated (populated only with `initial-scratch-message'.)
+The *scratch* buffer is considered specially; in the event of a call to `kill-buffer' the buffer will be replaced with `initial-scratch-message'.
 Removing the regexp matching *scratch* from `unkillable-buffers' disables this behavior.

 Usage: